WJJLL/SVD-SSA/README.md

 ## Implementation

+- **Prepare Dataset**

+The 1000 images from the NIPS 2017 ImageNet-Compatible dataset are provided in the folder ```dataset/images```, along with their metadata in  ```dataset/images.csv```.
+More details about this dataset can be found in its [official repository](https://github.com/cleverhans-lab/cleverhans/tree/master/cleverhans_v3.1.0/examples/nips17_adversarial_competition/dataset).

 - **Prepare models**

   Download pretrained PyTorch models [here](https://github.com/ylhz/tf_to_pytorch_model), which are converted from widely used Tensorflow models.
 Then put these models into `./tf_models/`